How to successfully redesign your website to achieve better results?

 Classify pages into categories: keep, consolidate, delete.
 Prioritize actions that protect natural referencing and maximize expected revenue.
 This prioritization guides the roadmap and budget.

-Based on the audit, decide which content to enrich, which briefs to write, and which new assets to produce.
-Plan a post-launch editorial calendar to keep things fresh and strengthen your positions on priority keywords.
+Based on the audit, define which content to enrich, which briefs to write, and which new assets to produce.
+Plan a post-launch editorial calendar to maintain freshness and strengthen your positions on priority keywords.

 Image location 2: prioritization table and crawl extract